 If you've had thoughts of self-harming or are feeling suicidal, contact someone immediately such as your GP, a friend, a relative or someone else you can trust.

-Your GP can offer you initial advice if you are finding it difficult to cope with your thoughts and feelings and can help you find further support.
+If it’s not an emergency, there are many ways for you to seek help for mental health worries.
 The charity MIND offers some excellent advice on how to talk to your GP when you suspect you are suffering from a mental health problem.